orgua/OneWireHub/README.md

 - is there more than one OneWire-Host on the bus?
 It won't work!
 - has any other sensor (real or emulated) ever worked with this OneWire-Host? -> the simplest device would be a ds2401
 - if communication works, but is unstable please check with logic analyzer
-   - maybe your OneWire-Host is slow and just needs a higher ONEWIRE_TIME_MSG_HIGH_TIMEOUT-value (see OneWireHub_config.h line 37)
+   - maybe your OneWire-Host is slow and just needs a higher ONEWIREHUB_TIME_MSG_HIGH_TIMEOUT-value (see OneWireHub_config.h line 37)
 - make sure that serial- and gpio-debugging is disabled (see src/OneWireHub_config.h), especially when using overdrive (be aware! it may produce heisenbugs, timing is critical)
 - on a slow arduino it can be helpful to disable the serial port completely to get reliable results -> at least comment out serial.begin()
 - if you can provide a recording via logic-analyzer (logic 8 or similar) there should be chance we can help you